 Beyond Bank – committed to partnering with the community, and working collaboratively with not-for-profit organisations.

 Teachers Mutual Bank – all Teachers Mutual Bank mortgages are certified responsible investment products by the Responsible Investment Association Australasia (RIAA).

-Some lenders may not meet the ethical lender qualifications but do have Corporate Social Responsibility in place.
+While some lenders may not meet the qualifications of an ethical lender, they may still have Corporate Social Responsibility initiatives in place.
 These lenders often give back to the community via environmental causes, people in need and donations.

-Understanding this, it is up to the individual to work out what they deem most important and are passionate about.
+Therefore, it is up to individuals to determine what values and causes are most important to them and seek support from their mortgage broker to find a lender that aligns with their priorities.
 They can then engage support from their mortgage broker to find the best fit both economically and ethically prior to engaging in a mortgage.